 Recipe Notes

-Especially delicious is this vintage American Streusel Coffee Cake and this All-Bran Cinnamon Loaf Cake and our family favourite traditional Fruit Loaf Cake, this recipe just never gets old!
+A few of our family favourite bakes are this Streusel Coffee Cake and this All-Bran Cinnamon Loaf Cake, and this Old-Fashioned Applesauce Cake, and our all-time family favourite our traditional Fruit Loaf Cake.

 📖 Recipe